Complete guide to Ella, Sri Lanka. How to get here, where to stay, what to see and where to eat

 Flying Ravana

-While visiting Little Adam’s Peak, you can also stop for an adventure called Flying Ravana.
-This is a zipline that is over half a kilometre long and travels at speeds of up to 80 km/h over beautiful scenery.
-You will pay about 30€ for a ticket.
-You can buy your ticket on the spot or on this link.
+During your visit to Little Adam’s Peak, you can also stop by for an adventure called Flying Ravana.
+It is a zipline that is more than half a kilometer long and travels at speeds of up to 80 km/h over beautiful natural surroundings.
+You will pay approximately €30 for a ticket.
+You can buy your ticket on site or at this link.

 Ella Rock